Code-Institute-Submissions/adamsburge-Ancient-Languages-Society/README.md

 ## Code
 - [W3 Schools](https://www.w3schools.com) for guidance on various bits of code throughout
+- Several lines of code throughout were take and/or adapted from code in [my Love Running project](https://github.com/adamsburge/love-running-project) with [Code Institute](https://codeinstitute.net) which I coded along side videos from the course.

 ## Individuals
 - My Mentor, Adegbenga Adeye - comments, feedback, advice
-- My wife, Megan - comments and feedback
+- My wife, Megan - comments, feedback and edits of website content